 WWII Patriotic Ads for St. Louis Businesses

-This entry is part 8 of 13 in the series St. Louis Municipal Opera 1943
+- Silver Anniversary of the St. Louis Municipal Opera – 1943 Season Program

 Here is the center of the 1943 St. Louis Municipal Opera Program, with ads for local businesses starting with an ad for American Zinc, Lead, and Smelting Company stating how zinc was being used in WWII combat (since it was no longer available for civilian uses).
 Then, there’s a full page advertisement for George Steck Pianos (Aeolian Company of Missouri).
 A large 2 page illustrated tribute to World War Two soldiers from The Muny, with a business listing of patriotic businesses who have made this publicity possible.
 Finally, there’s an advertisement for C.R.
 Lupton & Sons Funeral Home on Delmar Boulevard.